-- 1) Low concentration solution (100ppb) is placed in the container/bottle CAL1. - 2) The CAL1 solution concentration needs to be entered in the system under CALIBRATION SETUP.
-Refer to Section 3.5.2.1 for more details.
+- 1) Low concentration solution (100ppb) is placed in the container CAL1. - 2) The CAL1 solution concentration needs to be entered in the system under CALIBRATION SETUP.
+Refer to Section 3.5.2.1 for more details. - 3) The Grab Sample bottle is empty or disconnected.